kzhao17/Crime-Classifier/README.md

 # Crime-Classifier
-This project builds a K-Nearest Neighbours (KNN) multiclass classifier to predict crime type from historical incident data published by the Vancouver Police Department (VPD).
+This project builds a K-Nearest Neighbours (KNN) multiclass classifier to predict crime type from incident data published by the Vancouver Police Department (VPD).
-The goal is to examine whether temporal and geographic features alone are meaningful predictors for distinguishing between crime categories for resource allocation and patrol scheduling.
+The goal is to determine whether the timing and geographic location of a crime are meaningful predictors for distinguishing between crime categories for resource allocation and patrol scheduling.

-Model performance is evaluated on a held-out test set to ensure results generalize to unseen data, and hyperparameter tuning is performed via cross-validation to select the optimal `k`.
+Model performance is evaluated on a test set to ensure results generalize to unseen data, and parameter tuning is performed via cross-validation to select the optimal `k`.

 ---